How do I Manage my Estate Plan in a Divorce?

 Change your power of attorney

-As is the case with the healthcare proxy, it is important to withdraw your ex’s legal role as the power of attorney if they are so named.
+As is the case with the healthcare proxy, it is important to withdraw your ex’s legal role as attorney’s power if they are so named.
 In their place, name a trusted friend or family member.

 Share your divorce agreement with your estate planner